gixWorks/vtiger-mobile-client-ios/MOBILE_API_DOCUMENTATION.md

 vTiger Mobile API

+Please note: this documents refers to the Mobile API of vTiger CRM, not the webservice, which is available at `http://crm-base-url/webservice.php` and whose operations are described at the [official vTiger Wiki page](https://wiki.vtiger.com/index.php/Webservice_reference_manual), as well as on [published books](http://www.lulu.com/shop/joe-bordes-jpl-tsolucio/vtiger-crm-webservices-rest-reference-and-examples-for-vtiger-crm-540/ebook/product-20637757.html).

 # Endpoint

 [http://localhost:8888/vtigercrm520/modules/Mobile/api.php](http://localhost:8888/vtigercrm520/modules/Mobile/api.php)

-All operations are POST requests
+All operations are POST requests.

 # File Structure